thistleknot/Capstone-577/readme.txt

 		I only saw it in cvwidthSize 10

-		added logging of error pairs so I can compare with final tabulated results if it was one of the ones I found significant or not to be concerned.
+		added logging of error pairs so I can compare with final tabulated results if it was one of the ones I found significant or not to be concerned. error logging did not work and took me over 4 hours of troubleshooting to fallback on a hack of writing a csv to the output folder to log the event... rbind will output to console (but not to a dataframe in an errorloop?)

 V7221 R HS GRADE/D=1
 	V7202 R'S SEX